akvo/knowledgebase/docs/rsr/results_framework.md

 ## Create results framework
 To create a new results framework, find the project you wish to add a results framework for by typing the name of the project or the project ID number in the search bar of your **'My Projects'** page.

-From section 5 - Results and Indicators of the project, begin by clicking *'+ Add result'* (1) and start building your project's results framework.
+From section 5 - Results and Indicators of the project, begin by clicking **'+ Add result'**  and start building your project's results framework.

 ## Copying a results framework from another project
 To copy the results framework of an existing project from within the organisation, From **'section 5.
-Results and indicators'** in the Project Editor, when creating your new project, simply enter the appropriate project ID# (1) of an existing RSR project of your organisation.
-Then click 'Copy Results' (2).
+Results and indicators'** in the Project Editor, when creating your new project, simply enter the appropriate project ID# of an existing RSR project of your organisation.
+Then click **'Copy Results'**.
 After refreshing the page, the complete results framework from the selected project is populated.

 The reporting periods of the original results framework are also copied.
-Thus, if these periods do not apply exactly to your new project, you will manually need to modify these accordingly (5).
+Thus, if these periods do not apply exactly to your new project, you will manually need to modify these accordingly.

 ## Automatically inherit a results framework from the core project of the program.
 To inherit the core results framework from an existing program, from the Hierarchy (1) tab of the Program Overview feature.